fully-forged/memento/README.md

 What changes between two sources is how some specific steps are performed and this where the Handler comes in: defined as a [behaviour](http://elixir-lang.github.io/getting-started/typespecs-and-behaviours.html#behaviours), it’s implemented by every source in their own way, as all APIs are different.

-The [Memento.Capture](https://github.com/fully-forged/memento/blob/master/lib/memento/capture.ex) module provides a top level api for manual operations (e.g. forcing a refresh or inspecting the status of refresh operations).
+The [Memento.Capture](https://github.com/fully-forged/memento/blob/master/lib/memento/capture.ex) module provides a top level api for manual operations (e.g. forcing a refresh).

 ### Storage and search